padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 **Security Requirement**: Revocation of Physical Single-Factor OTP Generator - The application should ensure that a physical single-factor OTP generator can be revoked in case of theft or other loss, and that revocation is immediately effective across logged in sessions, regardless of location.

 ---

-//todo
-### ASVS Requirement 2.8.7
+### ASVS Requirement 2.8.7 - Auth0 Support

 **ASVS Requirement Description**: Verify that biometric authenticators are limited to use only as secondary factors in conjunction with either something you have and something you know.

 **Related Functional Requirement**: User Registration and Authentication

 **Justification**: This requirement is relevant because it ensures that biometric authenticators, which are often used for two-factor authentication, are not used as the sole method of authentication.
 This can help to prevent unauthorized access to user accounts.
+This requirement is supported by Auth0 api and allows for customization, as described in these links (https://auth0.com/blog/enable-fingerprint-authentication-with-auth0/),(https://auth0.com/docs/authenticate/login/auth0-universal-login/passwordless-login/webauthn-device-biometrics),(https://auth0.com/docs/secure/multi-factor-authentication/fido-authentication-with-webauthn/configure-webauthn-device-biometrics-for-mfa)

 **Security Requirement**: Limited Use of Biometric Authenticators - The application should ensure that biometric authenticators are limited to use only as secondary factors in conjunction with either something you have and something you know.